Segment Your Product Listing Ads: Using Keywords in Google Shopping

 But so what?
 What does this mean for your PLA channel?
 How can you act upon this information?
 I’ll cover that in the next two sections.

-Product Listing Ads, whether they run on Google, Bing or Yahoo Gemini, all currently suffer from the same problem – they do not allow the advertiser to easily divert their ad spend by query in order to spend more on valuable queries, and spend less on inefficient queries.
+Product Listing Ads, whether they run on Google or Bing, all currently suffer from the same problem – they do not allow the advertiser to easily divert their ad spend by query in order to spend more on valuable queries, and spend less on inefficient queries.

 Worse yet, because of the way PLA campaigns are structured, advertisers are forced to determine bid and budget distribution by product, rather than by query.
 This forces the advertiser to judge PLA performance by the average of generic, brand-specific and product-specific queries.